tinytonny/MKTContent/mktcontent/首页/目录信息内容/floorcatalog.md

 		"button_title":"Sign Up Now"
 	},
 	{
-		"name":"The \"Internet +\" Telescope of JD Cloud Won the \"CES 2019 Innovation Award\" (November 9)", "description":"An \"Internet +\" Telescope based on the cutting-edge technology of JD Cloud Computing, was included in the list of the CES 2019 Innovation Awards, winning the \"Innovative Product Award\".
+		"name":"The \"Internet +\" Telescope of JD Cloud Won the \"CES 2019 Innovation Award\" ", "description":"An \"Internet +\" Telescope based on the cutting-edge technology of JD Cloud Computing, was included in the list of the CES 2019 Innovation Awards, winning the \"Innovative Product Award\".
 This \"funny thing\" enabled JD to have a good start at its first participation in CES Exhibition.", "id":66,
 		"button_title":"Awards"
 	},
 	{
-		"name":"JD Cloud Partnered with Synology (November 1)", "description":"JD Cloud declared its partnership with Synology.
+		"name":"JD Cloud Partnered with Synology",
+		"description":"JD Cloud declared its partnership with Synology.
 Both parties would release brand new solutions considering the trend of smart and secure storage, and create fast, secure, stable, low-cost remote backup, thus enabling users to simultaneously enjoy advantages of local storage performance and remote backup on cloud.", "id":68,
 		"button_title":"Strategy Cooperation"